RodyKotb/Movie_project/README.md

 The report communicating your findings
 Any Python code you wrote as part of your analysis
 The data set you used (which you will not need to submit) You may wish to use a Jupyter notebook, in which case you can submit both the code you wrote and the report of your findings in the same document.
 Otherwise, you will need to submit your report and code separately.
-If you would like a notebook template to help organize your investigation, you can click here(opens in a new tab).
+If you would like a notebook template to help organize your investigation, you can click [here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5ac7a08a_investigate-a-dataset-template.ipynb/investigate-a-dataset-template.ipynb.zip).
 Or there may be a page in the project here called Project Workspace: Complete and Submit Project, where you can do all your work and submit the project.

 # Analyze Your Data
 Brainstorm some questions you could answer using the data set you chose, then start answering those questions.
-You can find some questions in the data set options(opens in a new tab) to help you get started.
+You can find some questions in the [data set options](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/July/5b57919a_data-set-options/data-set-options.pdf) to help you get started.

 Try and suggest questions that promote looking at relationships between multiple variables.
 You should aim to analyze at least one dependent variable and three independent variables in your investigation.
 Make sure you use NumPy and pandas where they are appropriate!